cilliagustin/first-project-portfolio/README.md

 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 ### Other technologies Used
-I aplied for the website some technologies that are beyond the scope of what Code institute teaches:
+I aplied for the website some technologies that are beyond the scope of what Code Institute teaches:
 * Flexbox
 * Root variables